thorehusfeldt/wcfd/index.md

 Previous events
 ---------------

+* Friday, 11 November 2022, 16-19. _Will Code for Drinks 2022_ took place in the [ScrollBar of IT University of Copenhagen](https://scrollbar.dk) and at [Fredagscaféen ved Institut for Datalogi, Aarhus Universitet](https://fredagscafeen.dk/).
+The problems were at [wcfd22.kattis.com](https://wcfd22.kattis.com).
+Problem authors: Christian Lebeda, Jakob Israelsem, Johan Sannemo, Oskar Haarklou Vejleborg, Thore Husfeldt (chair), Troels Bjerre Lund.
+Testers: Erik Amirell Eklöf, Maj Stenmark, Måns Magnusson, Kattis.
+  The ScrollBar event at ITU Copenhagen  included a _BEST TEAM COSTUME OF THE NIGHT_ award.
 * Friday, 12 November 2021, 16-19. _Will Code for Drinks 2021_ took place in the [ScrollBar of IT University of Copenhagen](https://scrollbar.dk) and at [Fredagscaféen ved Institut for Datalogi, Aarhus Universitet](https://fredagscafeen.dk/).
 The problems were at [wcfd21.kattis.com](https://wcfd21.kattis.com).
 The problem setters for WCFD 2021 were Troels Bjerre Lund, Thore Husfeldt (chair), Christian Janos Lebeda, Oskar Haarklou Veileborg, and Johan Sannemo.
 WCFD 2021 enjoyed social, financial, and/or moral support of the computer science departments at IT University of Copenhagen and Aarhus University, ScrollBar and Datalogisk Fredagscafé, the BARC Centre for Basic Algorithms Research Copenhagen, Alessandro Bruni, and Kattis.
 * 29 November 2019. [[Problems on Open Kattis](https://open.kattis.com/problem-sources/Will%20Code%20for%20Drinks%202019/2)],  [[Event on ITU’s Kattis](https://itu.kattis.com/sessions/wcfdf2019)], [[repo with solutions and problem data](https://github.com/thorehusfeldt/will-code-for-drinks-F2019)]